kmuts2018/appsec-guru/README.md

 Just a AppScan Guru getting started!

-@Kevin Kimathi, IBM
+@Kevin Kimathi,
-2018 is the year for automation, lets do this!!
+This is the year for automation, lets do this!!